dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Decorator"></a>Decorator

 * Motivation

 Suppose that we are working on a user interface toolkit and we want to be able to add borders and scroll bars to the windows.
-If we are using inheritance, we will extend Window class with new classes like, WindowVerticalScrollBar, WindowHorizontalScrollBar, WindowBorder, etc.
+If we use inheritance, we will extend Window class with new classes, such as WindowVerticalScrollBar, WindowHorizontalScrollBar, WindowBorder, etc.

-Solution with inheritance is not flexible while we will end up in too many subclasses.
-Such a hierarchy is hard to maintain, hard to extend and hard to use.
+The solution with the inheritance is not flexible, since we will end up with too many subclasses.
+Such a hierarchy is difficult to maintain, difficult to extend and difficult to use.

-But, if we enclose window in object which can add new features like scroll bar and border dynamically we will have much more flexible solution.
-"Enclosed" object is an decorator.
+But, if we enclose a window in an object which can add new features, such as scroll bar and border dynamically, we will have a much more flexible solution.
+The "enclosed" object is a decorator.

+The Decorator pattern attaches additional responsibilities to an object dynamically.

 Decorator pattern, attaches additional responsibilities to an object dynamically.

 * Story

 The spoilers that are added to a car are examples of the Decorator.
-The spoilers do not change the car itself, but adds additional functionality which is to 'spoil' unfavorable air movement across a body of a vehicle in motion, usually described as turbulence or drag.
+The spoilers do not change the car itself, but add additional functionality which is to 'spoil' unfavorable air movement across a body of a vehicle in motion, usually described as turbulence or drag.

 * Image